 It gives you advice on:

-- how to respond if you are offered work but are concerned about returning to work generally or at a particular workplace;
+- how to respond if you are offered work but are concerned about going to work generally or at a particular workplace – for example, in an area of high case rates; and

-- how to seek advice and support if you are threatened with any penalty as a result of expressing concerns about returning to work.
+- how to seek advice and support if you are threatened with any penalty as a result of expressing concerns about accepting offers of work.

-If you are a supply member already working in a school or college on a long-term placement, you should read our separate advice for NEU members in relation to wider opening.
+If you are a supply member already working in a school or college on a long-term placement, you should read our separate advice for NEU members in relation to safe opening.

 The advice is for members in England and Wales.